 If you remember Daisy from the movie, then you might also remember how she sported smooth and shiny straight hair with bangs and layers at the front.
 This is a typical flapper hairstyle.
 The retro hairstyle is often confused with flapper hairstyles, but it is not similar.

 Women at that time usually liked to accessorize their hair with headbands.
 Our pixie and bob cuts today gained inspiration from this era.
-The idea of headbands also aroused in the 1920s.
+The idea of headbands also arose in the 1920s.

 Tops and Blouses

-Tops and Blouses of the 1920s provided a fundamental style which was appropriate for casual outing and for all occasions which did not require wearing a dress.
+Tops and Blouses of the 1920s provided a fundamental style which was appropriate for casual outings and for all occasions which did not require wearing a dress.

-Women in 1920s liked to mix and match their pieces to create an outfit just like we do now.
+Women in the 1920s liked to mix and match their pieces to create an outfit just like we do now.
 Tops at that time were mostly loosely fitted boxy and had a dropped waist look.
-Fabrics such as silk, crepe and rayon mainly were used, and Puerto Rican and peasant style mostly inspired the look.
+Fabrics such as silk, crepe and rayon were mainly used, and Puerto Rican and peasant styles mostly inspired the look.

 Prints and embroideries were also largely used.
 These are some styles that have made a comeback recently, and we can say the 1920s inspire all chic tops and blouses.